PIR-10038 - Why Politics Matters

 This module provides an introduction to politics that strips it back to its essentials.
 We examine the core debates in the subject and show why argument and disagreement are perennial features of modern politics but also why politics is an integral feature of modern societies.

 In the second part of the module you will deepen your understanding of the role of conflicting values in politics by working in a small group to understand how a contemporary political issue can be seen differently by different ideologies such as liberalism, conservatism and socialism.
-Even if you don't think of yourself as political, you will learn how you take political decisions and express political views routinely This module will allow you to understand why politics and your role in it matters.
+Even if you don't think of yourself as very political, you will learn how you take political decisions and express political views routinely.
+This module will allow you to understand why politics and your role in it matters.

 Aims